Cosync/AppKey-WebAuthn/README.md

 **none**

-## getApplication
+## getApp

-The *getApplication()* function is used by the client application to get information about the application within AppKey.
-The *getApplication()* function will save user information inside member variables of the **AppKeyAPIManager.shared** object.
+The *getApp()* function is used by the client application to get information about the application within AppKey.
+The *getApp()* function will save user information inside member variables of the **AppKeyAPIManager.shared** object.
 These member variables include the following information:

 * **application** : application object